MarcusUniversee/EECS149FinalProject/README.md

 3. Install required libraries (only need to do this once): `pip install -r requirements.txt`

+4. Set the camera ID to the camera id of the webcam inside `autonomous_navigation.py`

+5. `python autonomous_navigation.py [WAYPOINT YAML]`

+For now, keep WAYPOINT YAML empty, sicne this is not implemented yet

 ## Setup for deploying code onto polulu

 1. Make sure you are on WSL outside the repo.
 OR use a linux machine/VM